wmeints/effective-llm-applications/manuscript/08-working-with-structured-output.md

 1. First, we inject the hub context for the hub we created.
 2. Next, we create a new content object that we stream to the clients by calling the `UpdateUserStoryContent` method.
 We're using a group to make sure that the content is only streamed to relevant clients.

-We're using the groups functionality in SignalR as a way to limit communication to only one or two clients.
-In production I recommend making sure you add authorization and allow clients to join a group only when they're the owner of a particular conversation (or user story in this scenario).
+We're using the groups functionality in SignalR as a way to limit communication to only clients that are interested in seeing content updates.
+In production I recommend adding authorization and only allow clients to join a group when they're the owner of a particular conversation (or user story in this scenario).
 You can find more information about this [in the manual][SIGNALR_AUTH].

 To use the hub we created, we must register it in the application startup using the following code: